Cyclamate: History

 Abbott Laboratories claimed that its own studies were unable to reproduce the 1969 study's results, and, in 1973, Abbott petitioned the FDA to lift the ban on cyclamate.
 This petition was eventually denied in 1980 by FDA Commissioner Jere Goyan.
 Abbott Labs, together with the Calorie Control Council (a political lobby representing the diet foods industry), filed a second petition in 1982.
 Although the FDA has stated that a review of all available evidence does not implicate cyclamate as a carcinogen in mice or rats, cyclamate remains banned from food products in the United States.
 The petition is now held in abeyance, though not actively considered.
 It is unclear whether this is at the request of Abbott Labs or because the petition is considered to be insufficient by the FDA.

 In 2000, a paper was published describing the results of a 24-year-long experiment in which 16 monkeys were fed a normal diet and 21 monkeys were fed either 100 or 500 mg/kg cyclamate per day; the higher dose corresponds to about 30 cans of a diet beverage.
 Two of the high-dosed monkeys and one of the lower-dosed monkeys were found to have malignant cancer, each with a different kind of cancer, and three benign tumors were found.
-The authors concluded that the study failed to demonstrate that cyclamate was carcinogenic because the cancers were all different and there was no way to link cyclamate to each of them.
+The authors concluded that the study failed to demonstrate that cyclamate was carcinogenic because the cancers were all different, occurred at the same frequency as expected in healthy monkeys, and there was no way to link cyclamate to each of them.
 The substance did not show any DNA-damaging properties in DNA repair assays.

 Legal status

 Cyclamate is approved as a sweetener in at least 130 countries.
 In the late 1960s, cyclamate was banned in the United Kingdom; however, it was approved after being re-evaluated by the European Union in 1996.

 In the Philippines, cyclamate was banned until the Philippine Food and Drug Administration lifted the ban in 2013, declaring it safe for consumption.
-Cyclamate remains banned in the United States and South Korea.
+Cyclamate remains banned in the United States, South Korea, and Bangladesh.